Wheelchair accessible venue

 Indira, an eminent Bharatanatyam artist with international acclaim, brings her depth as a performer, choreographer, and dance educator to this visionary work.
 She is joined by husband T.V.
 Ramprasadh, a Carnatic stalwart whose resonant voice and artistic mastery add a profound sonic dimension to the performance; son Vishnu R, an award-winning composer and inventor of the NAVTAR® – a groundbreaking 9-string instrument that blends Carnatic microtonality with the harmonic richness of jazz; and daughter-in-law Dr. Ramya Suresh, Kadambi’s dynamic disciple and a rising star known for her graceful stage presence and powerful expression in nritta, nritya, and abhinaya.

-In the second half, the stage transforms as Sujata Mohapatra brings the lyrical elegance of Odissi to the fore.
+In the second part, the stage transforms as Sujata Mohapatra brings the lyrical elegance of Odissi to the fore.
 A dancer of rare depth and devotion, Sujata pays tribute to motherhood through movements that are both spiritual and intimate.
 As the disciple and daughter-in-law of the late Padmavibhushan Kelucharan Mohapatra, she carries forward the rich legacy of one of Odissi’s most iconic masters.
 Her performance, shaped by decades of dedication, is a poignant homage to divine stories and maternal experiences.

 She is joined by her daughter Preetisha Mohapatra, a gifted dancer who began her training under her legendary grandfather and now continues under the guidance of her parents, Sujata and Guru Ratikant Mohapatra.
 Together, mother and daughter embody the transmission of knowledge, love, and tradition across generations, expressing a sacred bond that resonates not only within families, but across the lineage of classical Indian art.